QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ```

-Element-wise addition will result in a (3, 3) matrix with each column adding `b`.
+Element-wise addition will then result in a (3, 3) matrix.

-This useful (but sometimes confusing) feature in Numpy is called **broadcasting**.

-We find broadcasting is actually efficient since we do not need to write slow `for` loops to compute element wise.

 The code above can be seen as the following `for` loop